-The rig is basically the same as above, with the addition of a Boss Heavy Metal HM-2 and a Boss Noise Gate (for that damn Bi-amp EQ)!
+The rig is basically the same as above, with the addition of a Boss Heavy Metal HM-2 and a Boss Noise Gate.

-The main upgrade for 1987 was the Gibson Flying V shown here.
-At the time I could not trace the serial Number.
-I believe it was an early/mid '70s mahogany model.
-I bought this for $400 at the time from a buddy who blew up his 1969 Chevelle SS.
-He needed the money to rebuild it.
-It had the original case with purple lining.
-The guitar was mint.
+The main upgrade for 1987 was this mint Gibson Flying V shown here.
+At the time I could not trace the serial number.
+I believe it was an early/mid '70s mahogany model a-la KK Downing.
+I bought it for $400 at the time with original HSC from a buddy who needed cash when he blew up his 1969 Chevelle SS.
 I traded it for a Honda Interceptor 500 about a year later.
 The 1982 Ibanez Roadstar II behind it was my first "real" guitar.
 I got it new in 1982, and still have it.

 1991 Studio Rig

-Well, I needed a rig at my parents house in Denver when I came home on leave to do recording.
-I pieced this abomination together with spare junk I had around the house.
-It contained a Marshall 9000 pre-amp, an early '80s Yamaha 650 112a, half of a 1979 Fender Bassman Ten, and a hodgepodge Fender Strat.
-The Strat was a 1971 neck on an '82 body. the guitar played great, but sounded horrible.
-I traded it for my Hamer in 1995.
-The rig worked good in the studio, however.
+Well, I needed a rig at my parents' house in Denver when I came home on leave to do some studio work.
+I pieced this setup together with spare "junk" I had down in the folks basement.
+It contained a Marshall 9000 pre-amp, an early '80s Yamaha 650 112a, half of a 1979 Fender Bassman Ten, and a Fender Strat.
+The Strat was an early 4-bolt 1971.
+The guitar played great but honestly didn't sound all that good.
+I eventually traded it for an '81 Hamer Special in 1995.
+This rig actually worked well in the studio and got the job done.

 Believe it or not, I had this rig in the barracks!
 Other soldiers complained to the First Sergeant about the noise.
-Luckily, TOP was a guitar player, and he cut me some serious slack.
-He let me jam, but would comment on "those damn Marshalls" in my room from time to time.
-The complaints ended when I became the floor sergeant!
-This rig was versitile.
+Luckily for me, TOP was a guitar player, and he cut me some serious slack.
+He let me jam but would comment on "those damn Marshalls" in my room from time to time.
+The complaints ended when I became the floor sergeant.
+This rig was versatile.
 I could get just about any sound out there by mixing and matching cabs and amps.
-I had a Champ for practice/recording, Marshall 9000 pre-amp/Digitech RDS 3.5 digital delay/Ibanez UE 400 in a rack, Marshall Jubillee 2 x 12 Cabinet, Fender 4 x 10 Cabinet, 1986 Marshall JTM 45 50-watt reissue head, 1986 Marshall basketweave 4 x 12 cabinet, 1980s Marshall JCM 900 4 x 12 bass cabinet, 1971 Fender Twin Reverb.
+I had a Champ for practice/recording, Marshall 9000 pre-amp/Digitech RDS 3.5 digital delay/Ibanez UE 400 in a rack, Marshall Jubillee 2 x 12 Cabinet, Fender 4 x 10 Cabinet, 1986 Marshall JTM 45 50-watt reissue head, 1986 Marshall basketweave 4 x 12 cabinet, 1980s Marshall JCM 900 4 x 12 bass cabinet, and a 1971 Fender Twin Reverb.
 I traded the rack system and Fender 4 x 10 cabinet for my '59 Reissue Bassman in 1995.
-I sold all of the Marshall stuff and put the Twin Reverb in DEEP storage when I moved to Korea later that year.
+I sold all of the Marshall gear and put the Twin Reverb in storage when I moved to Korea later that year.